 This is about as close to an essential expansion as you can get.

-One of the major complaints with the Dark Souls: The Board Game is that after a few playthroughs the enemies can become a little repetitive.
+One of the major complaints with Dark Souls: The Board Game is that after a few playthroughs, the enemies can become a little repetitive.
 The Darkroot Expansion adds enough minor enemies, bosses, and mini-bosses, so it’s very easy to change up the gameplay.
 This expansion keeps the game fresh and greatly extends the shelf life of your game.

 It also includes a ton of new regular enemies that when combined with the base set, should last you quite some time.